Start now, don't wait. Really I'm not kidding, start now.

 or some other reason the dog was not socialized and trained as a puppy.

+Not all Veterinarians agree.
 I understand best I can, how devastating it must be for a Veterinarian who's client puppy catches Parvo and can't be saved.
 Worse for the puppies humans and the puppy... well.
 This is a perfectly understandable reason for Vets. to advise against early socialization.
-Vets. are right about optimal dog health.

 Parvo (Canine parvovirus) and other dog diseases are real and can be deadly.
 Here is a link to UCDavis Veterinary Medicine on Canine and Feline Vaccination Guidelines.